ELBA: Learning by Asking for Embodied Visual Navigation and Task Completion: Introduction

-In this work, we propose \longmodelname (\modelname), a model that learns \textit{when} to ask and \textit{what} to ask when performing household tasks\footnote{\url{https://github.com/PLAN-Lab/ELBA}}.
-Currently, there is limited research on learning to ask questions in vision-dialog navigation and task completion, making our work distinct.
-Precisely, \modelname consists of a newly introduced confusion module that enables the agent to ask questions based on its confusion level.
-We measure the confusion level using two different methods, entropy-based confusion, and gradient-based confusion.
-To generate helpful answers, we first introduce a \textsc{Planner} module to predict high-level future sub-goal instructions.
-Then, we further propose a \textsc{QA Generator} that can create a set of free-form and template-based question-answer pairs and a \textsc{QA Evaluator} module that allows the agent to pick the most appropriate question based on the estimated scores.
-Finally, we evaluate our approach on vision-language navigation and task completion and further present ablation studies on how varying the confusion methods and QA types impact the model's performance.
-Experimental results show that \modelname achieves competitive performance compared to the baseline, demonstrating the advantage of the proposed agent's ability to dynamically ask questions.
-The main contributions of this work can be summarized as follows: \begin{itemize} \item We introduce an \longmodelname (\modelname) model that learns when to ask and what to ask for vision-dialog navigation and task completion.
-In contrast to prior work, our proposed model can ask questions both in templates and free-form formats. \item We demonstrate the effectiveness of the proposed approach and show that \modelname outperforms baselines on vision-dialog task completion. \item We further verify that the ability to dynamically ask questions improves task performance in embodied household tasks. \end{itemize}
+We evaluate \modelname on vision-language navigation and task completion and conduct ablation studies to analyze the impact of different confusion estimation methods and QA types on model performance.
+Experimental results show \modelname achieves competitive performance compared to baselines, demonstrating the advantage of the proposed agent's ability to dynamically ask questions.
+Moreover, we verify that \modelname asks meaningful questions in a sample-efficient manner, reducing the number of questions per task by 57\% compared to a baseline that asks questions at fixed intervals.
+In summary, our contributions are: \textbf{(1)} We introduce an \longmodelname (\modelname) model that learns when and what questions to ask for vision-dialog navigation and task completion.
+In contrast to prior work, \modelname supports both template and free-form formats. \textbf{(2)} We demonstrate the effectiveness of the proposed approach and show that \modelname outperforms baselines. \textbf{(3)} We verify that the ability to dynamically ask questions improves task performance in embodied household tasks.